fpryor33/ConleyDynamics.jl/docs/src/man/sparse.md

   is invoked using the command `sparse_set_entry!(A,ri,ci,val)`.
   Internally, this commands makes sure that the above-defined format of the fields of a sparse matrix is preserved.
 Note that the data type of `val` has to match the type of `A.zero`.
-Moreover, if the matrix is considered over a finite field the value `val` has to be given as an integer between `0` and `A.char-1`.
+If the matrix is a sparse matrix over the integers, it is considered as a sparse matrix over a finite field.
+Thus, the value `val` is automatically reduced modulo `A.char` before being assigned to the entry.
 - [`sparse_get_column`](@ref) is invoked as
   `Acol = sparse_get_column(A,ci)`, and it returns the full `ci`-th
   column of the matrix `A` as a `Vector{T}` of length `A.nrow`.